-Up to 200 volunteers will be working along the route, as well as bike mechanics and first aid personnel.
+We have up to 400 amazing volunteers working along the route, as well as bike mechanics and first aid personnel.
 They are ready and happy to provide assistance to anyone who may breakdown, feel ill or experience other difficulties.
 We recommend that you have your bike serviced before the ride and carry a puncture repair kit and pump.
 It’s also recommended to carry your credit card in case you need to purchase equipment for repairs to get you back on your way.
 If you breakdown, turn your bike upside down and wait.
 The MS Gong Ride has a sweep bus which travels behind the last group of riders on event day.
 The sweep bus ensures all riders cycle within the allocated time allowed to travel the course and also assists riders in the instance of breakdown.
 If riders choose to delay their travel and fall behind the sweep bus, the services of the sweep bus will no longer be available, and participants will no longer be deemed to be a part of the event.

 Participants can ride back to Sydney from Wollongong, but please be aware it’s not part of the event, and you won’t be supported.

 The MS Gong Ride is not a closed road course.
 There are sections of the course which are dedicated cycle lanes that are coned off and only cyclists are permitted.
 On other sections of the course, cyclists are riding with cars on shared roads.
 If you follow basic road safety rules and follow marshal and traffic management instructions and signage you will have a safe and enjoyable ride.

 Safety of riders is our top priority.
-We collaborate with NSW Police, the Transport Management Centre, a traffic management company & Ambulance NSW to ensure your safety.
+We work closely with NSW Police, the Transport Management Centre, a traffic management company & Ambulance NSW to ensure your safety.
 The course is not a closed road course, however if you follow basic road safety rules, drink plenty of fluids and follow marshal and traffic management instructions and signage, you'll have a safe and enjoyable ride.